 Natalie Hemby was born in Illinois, the daughter of a Nashville studio guitarist.
 She almost signed a record deal with Sony in her early 20s but it fell through.
-Instead she worked in marketing, but started working with Miranda Lambert as a songwriter on 2009’s Platinum.
+Instead, she worked in marketing but started collaborating with Miranda Lambert as a songwriter on 2009’s Platinum.
 She contributed to acclaimed albums like Miranda Lambert’s The Weight of These Wings, Kacey Musgraves‘ Golden Hour, and A Star Is Born.
 In 2017, on the verge of turning 40, Hemby self-released her debut album Puxico.
 In 2019 she joined Brandi Carlile, Amanda Shires, and Maren Morris in The Highwomen.

-Hemby has recently signed a record deal as a solo artist, and it will be fascinating to see how her career unfolds.
-She told Variety that she wants to make “a Sheryl Crow, Shawn Colvin, Paula Cole, Lilith Fair, 1997-sounding record”.
+Hemby signed a record deal as a solo artist in 2021, resulting in Pins and Needles.
 To date she’s thrived with low-key and intimate material – Puxico is named for the tiny Missouri town that her grandfather came from, while The Highwomen’s ‘My Only Child’ provides poignant insight into Hemby’s personal life.
-Hemby’s career as a songwriter for other artists overshadows her catalogue as a recording artist at this point, but both of her records are well worth hearing.

 Natalie Hemby Album Reviews